drpnd/aos/README.md

 4) The BSP broadcasts the second SIPI (start-up IPI), then wait 200 us.
 This procedure is called INIT-SIPI-SIPI IPI sequence (See Section 8.4.4.1 of Intel SDM).

+## Checkpoint b
+Towards the multitasking operating system, we setup the local APIC timer to generate periodic timer interrupts that will be used for the context switch.